 The objective of this work is to address the third issue, i.e. the role of nonlinearity in the plume formation.
-In particular, we shall consider a vertical pipe with flow both upward and downward and exhaustively seek the nonlinear solutions.
+In particular, we shall consider a vertical pipe with both upward and downward flow and exhaustively seek the nonlinear solutions.
 For simplicity, here an infinitely long pipe is considered and the solution is assumed to be uniform in the axial and azimuthal directions.
-Several previous work have studied the steady solutions for the nonlinear axially-uniform gyrotactic plume in a downflowing pipe. \cite{Kessler1986} first derived an analytical solution, but it was limited to the case where the pressure gradient is zero. \cite{Bees2010a} obtained the solution asymptotically and found that there can be more than one solution for a given set of parameters.
+Several previous studies have considered the steady solutions for the nonlinear axially-uniform gyrotactic plume in a downflowing pipe. \cite{Kessler1986} first derived an analytical solution, but it was limited to the case where the pressure gradient is zero. \cite{Bees2010a} obtained the solution asymptotically and found that there can be more than one solution for a given set of parameters.
 More recently, \cite{Bearon2012} and \cite{Croze2013,Croze2017} have computed the solution numerically using the GTD model to demonstrate its outperformance against the earlier model by \cite{Pedley1990}.

-Despite these progresses made over the years, little attention has been paid to the role of nonlinearity in the existence of the solutions itself.
-Indeed, it has only been very recently that the solution for uniform and stationary suspension undergoes a transcritical bifurcation, through which a non-trivial solution emerges in the form of a single vertically uniform plume \citep{JFM2020}.
-In particular, the latter solution was found to be essentially an extension to the one by \citet{Kessler1986}.
-With the addition of a small downflow, these two solutions are connected though an imperfect bifurcation, in which the transcritical bifurcation point subsequently evolves into a saddle-node point.
-Futhermore, in \citet{JFM2020}, the existence of a steady solution was found to be limited within a certain range of the parameters.
+Despite these advances made over the years, little attention has been paid to the role of nonlinearity in the existence of the solutions itself.
+Indeed, it has only been very recently discovered that the solution for a uniform and stationary suspension undergoes a transcritical bifurcation, through which a non-trivial solution emerges in the form of a single vertically uniform plume \citep{JFM2020}.
+In particular, the latter solution was found to be essentially an extension to that of \citet{Kessler1986}.
+With the addition of a small downflow, these two solutions are connected through an imperfect bifurcation, in which the transcritical bifurcation point subsequently evolves into a saddle-node point.
+Furthermore, in \citet{JFM2020}, the existence of a steady solution was found to be limited within a certain range of the parameters.
 Indeed, for a sufficiently large downflow, the solution obtained with the GTD model does not exist when the Richardson number, which would depict the averaged cell-number density (see (\ref{eq:non_dim_para})), is greater than a critical value.